AmbientRun/Ambient/docs/src/reference/project.md

 The messages section contains custom messages defined by the project.
 Messages are used to communicate between client and server.

+For an example of how to use messages, see the [messaging example](https://github.com/AmbientRun/Ambient/tree/main/guest/rust/examples/basics/messaging).

 This is a TOML table, where the keys are the message IDs (`Identifier`), and the values are the message definitions.

 | Property      | Type                             | Description                                                                                                     |